isdsucph/isds2021/src/content/page/readings.md

 We round-off data structuring by learning two powerful tools in data structuring: combining different data sets and the-split-apply-combine framework which is called `groupby` in pandas.

 #### Required reading
-- PDA: chapters 8 and 10 and sections 5.3, 6.1-6.2
+- PDA: chapters 8 and 10.

+#### Inspirational reading `*`
 - Wickham, Hadley.
 2011. “[The Split-Apply-Combine Strategy for Data Analysis](http://www.jstatsoft.org/article/view/v040i01)”.
 Journal of Statistical Software 40(1).

 ## Session 4: Intro to visualization